 A colourful, energetic city by the Mediterranean, Barcelona is where you’ll find world-famous art museums, the best tapas, good wine and stunning architecture!
+One of our Ambassadors calls it the "perfect combination of city and beach break."
 Here are the places with disabled access that reviewers have recommended in the Catalunyian capital:

 Barcelona El Prat Airport is on the outskirts of the city and easily accessible by bus, taxi or metro.
 This large airport has a 4★ review on Euan’s Guide by one visitor who wrote: